Folds in the skin

 It contains blood vessels, nerves, hair follicles, sweat glands, touch, pressure, heat and pain receptors, ...

-Skin is very elastic; it needs to because your movements deform it considerably.
+Skin is very elastic; it needs to be, because your movements deform it considerably.

-It can withstand repetitive folding, but there's a limit to what it can endure.
+It can withstand repeated folding, but there's a limit to what it can endure.

 One can marvel that such a complex and delicate structure can be pinched and folded so easily.

-However, when your skin is folded too often, it fears rupture and it paves the bottom of the furrow with epidermis cells, making the fold permanent.
+However, when your skin is folded too often, it fears a rupture, and it lines the bottom of the furrow with epidermal cells, making the fold permanent.

 Permanent folds and body movements

-Notice that some folds do not disappear completely when the articulation is straight.
+Note that some folds don't disappear completely when the articulation straightens.

 These folds seem etched into your body because you've done this movement so frequently throughout your life.